 You can get to the patent easily enough from the GB number (see emails) or this link might work http://v3.espacenet.com/textdoc?DB=EPODOC&IDX=GB2393490&F=0

 The valves can either be tested 'in situ' by utilising power from the existing central heating circuit or (preferably) removed and tested on a work bench.
 Simply connect a dc voltmeter across the relay coil (across C2 is the same thing) and cause the valve to switch on.
 The coil voltage should be at least 18 VDC.
-If it is wavering around 12 to 14 volts then replace C1 and if necessary C2.
-The bridge rectifier is unlikely to fail, ditto the relay itself as Sunvic have used branded quality products (at least in all the valves I have repaired to date).
-Similarly, the microswitches and gearwheels look (in my view) to be well engineered.
+If it is wavering around 12 to 14 volts then replace C1.
+The bridge rectifier and the relay itself only fail when the pcb allows high voltage tracking into low voltage lines, a problem discussed elsewhere on this site.
+The microswitches and gearwheels have proven to give relatively few problems.
 Failures of one or more of the microswitches may give similar symptoms to those produced by degraded capacitors.

 Some insight into the tests applied to X and Y rated capacitors for use in mains circuits can be obtained from many documents on the Internet.
 Here is one - copied from the RS website - in pdf format.
 There seem to be no tests for how these capacitors degrade - indeed their 'self healing' characteristics when used in circuits with large voltage transients may make them unusually prone to reduction in effective capacity, exactly what is not required in the Sunvic circuits.
 Ceramic capacitors may be more stable over time but they do not self-heal.
 This could have serious safety implications if they were used as a direct replacement within Sunvic valves.